Rehost-Startup/docs/getting-started/installation.md

 echo "export PATH=$(pwd)/rehost/bin:$PATH" >> ~/.bash_profile
 ```

-Now, close this terminal session and test if the CLI was installed successfully.
-Check the version:
+* Close this terminal and open a new one.
+Run `rh -v`.
+It should give you a security warning.
+You need to permit the CLI to be run by Mac by going to `System Preferences>Security & Privacy>Privacy` and click 'Allow Anyway` for the command `rh`.
+Repeat this step but instead of running `rh -v`, run `rhbkg`.

+* Check the version by running:

 ```
 rh -v
 ```
+The latest version is 0.4.

 * **Uninstall**:
 Simply removing the binaries will clean the system of any Rehost CLI files: